 The Nunasvaara graphite unit extends over 15km of strike, of which less than 8% has been drill tested to date.
 Rock samples collected by Talga over this graphitic unit average 26.2% Cg, with grades up to 46.7% Cg encountered.
 Potential exists for a significant expansion of the resource base in the future.

 In early 2014 a breakthrough in the processing pathway for Nunasvaara graphite demonstrated a simple and effective way to produce graphene in bulk quantitites during the same one-step process as used for graphite liberation.
 The method of mining and processing Nunasvaara becomes cheaper, with ore being quarried in solid blocks and processed without crushing/grinding yet liberating graphene nanoplatelets of high quality along with fine flake graphite.
-A scoping study has been completed to evaluate Nunasvaara as a stand-alone project supplying both graphite and graphene.
-The current resource has the potential to support a 20+ year mine life produce 40ktpa of graphite in concentrate and 1-6ktpa graphene nanoplatelets.
+A scoping study was completed in 2014 to evaluate Nunasvaara as a stand-alone project supplying both graphite and graphene.
+The study showed the project has the potential to support a 20+ year mine life based on the 2014 JORC Indicated resource only, which has since been doubled.